dtillman20/py4eda-work/homework/hw3a-solution.md

       - `my_repo` is available for reading and writing I believe because it is public
          - Therefore me or someone could push commits to this repo
       - If I tried to put everything in one repo, I would not be able to push commits because one of the repos, `class_repo` is read-only
-   b) I would orgaize multiple repos based on which ones I would want to be read-only:
+   b) I would organize multiple repos based on which ones I would want to be read-only:
       - A group project I would allow anyone in my group to be able to `pull` or `push` commits to the repo.
       - Probably for an individual assignment I would make the repo read-only, so others could only `pull` from it
          - For reference materials, I would definitely make this repo read-only.